nick3499/current_weather_wu_vue/README.md

 2. `IL` needs to change to your home state code.
 3. `pws:KILMORRI2` needs to change to your local weather station code.

-It would also be good practice to create three variables for them, and concatenate them into the URL.
+It would also be good practice to create three variables for URL concatenation and insertion.

 [example]: example.png "Weather App Example"